kalehege/VPNTunnel/README.md

 ## Google User only Installation

+# Setup VPC Network
+You have to get a static IP address for the instance.
+In the main menu, select “external IP address” under “VPC network”.
+Change the IP type to “Static”.
+The Static IP address is not change during restart the server.

+Now, you have to set a firewall rule to allows VPN server ports.
+In the VM instances page, click “setup firewall rule” at the bottom of the page.
+Then, click “crate firewall rule” button at the top of the page.
+Enter a name for the rule and change the target to “all instance in the network”.
+If you want you can choose a specific target.
+Enter this source IP range to allow all ranges of IP addresses.

+IP  Range: 0.0.0.0/0

+Under protocols and ports, select allow all to open all port of the VPS.
+After all, click “create” button at the bottom.
+Now, VPS setup is over.
+Let’s see how to create a VPN server.

 Click “SSH” button of the VM instance to get terminal window.
 To get root access, enter the command.
 ```bash
 sudo -s